yaise/katas2024-samb/README.md

 - A Candidate registers themselves on the site.
 - They manage their personal profile - demographic details/contact information and their resume.
 An AI assists with improving their resume.
 - The Candidate then marks themselves as active and an AI converts the profile and resume into an anonymized profile in SMART format.
+- They can:
   - View the posting that have expressed interest in them.
   - Follow up with hiring Manager for the role (outside the ClearView app)
   - Mark themselves as inactive if hired.
   - Submit a survey about the role and interviewer.

 ## TODO - Requirements
 ### Functional